 How I began:

-After graduating college, I needed a break from studying.
-I got my first “grown-up” job at the New England Aquarium in Boston.
-It was there that I realized I wasn’t going to be a scientist.
-Instead, I found I liked learning a little about this and a little about that.
-So I turned to teaching and writing.
-Now I am a “science translator.”
-This career allows my curiosity to take me in many different directions as I continue to learn about and share my passion for the ocean.
+Needing a break from academics before starting graduate school, I accepted a job in the Education Department of the newly opened New England Aquarium in Boston.
+It was there that I realized I wasn’t going to become a scientist.
+I found I liked having the opportunity to learn a little about this and a little about that.
+Rather than becoming an expert in one area, I turned to teaching and writing about whatever interests me.

-I most enjoy getting to meet the scientists, divers, and underwater explorers I interview for my books.
-In doing my research, I’ve had a few undersea adventures of my own: swimming with 10 Caribbean reef sharks, lounging with stingrays in Stingray City, diving on a sunken ship, and spending a week in total immersion with bottlenose dolphins.
+I most enjoy getting to meet the researchers, divers, and underwater explorers I interview for my books.
+Their enthusiasm for their subject sweeps you up in their work, whether it’s studying tiny copepods floating at the ocean surface or organizing expeditions to search for giant squid in the deep ocean.
+In doing my research, I’ve had a few undersea adventures of my own: swimming with ten Caribbean reef sharks, lounging with stingrays in Stingray City, diving on a sunken ship, and spending a week immersed with bottlenose dolphins.

 That is what makes the ocean so endlessly fascinating–new discoveries every day.
 Who knows what we–or you–will learn next?

-I am just completing a book on volcanoes and the ocean, focusing on Kilauea in Hawaii.
-I must admit, that was a fun one to research!
-I am always working on new book projects, with two new books to be released in 2021.
-I welcome your suggestions for other book ideas at email@example.com or Facebook: https://www.facebook.com/mary.cerullo
+I am excited to have two new books coming out in 2021.
+I am always working on new book projects.
+I welcome your suggestions for book ideas at firstname.lastname@example.org or Facebook: https://www.facebook.com/mary.cerullo